NebulousLabs/Sia/doc/Developers.md

 coverage for the code.

-Most modules have a tester object, which can be created by calling `createModuleTester`.
+Most modules have a tester object, which can be created by calling `createXXXTester`.
 Module testers typically have a consensus set, a miner, a wallet, and a few other relevant modules that can be used to build transactions, mine blocks, etc.

-In general, testing that uses exclusively exported functions the achieve full coverage is preferred.
+In general, testing that uses exclusively exported functions to achieve full coverage is preferred.
 These types of tests seem to find more bugs and trigger more asserts.